 225g/8oz Dried Fruit – I used equal quantities of vine fruits, chopped dried figs and dried cranberries

-Crack the egg into a jug.
+- Crack the egg into a jug.
 Make up to 340mls/12fl oz with milk.
-Beat together to break up the egg.
+Using a fork, lightly beat together to break up the egg.

 If using a bread maker start the dough cycle, adding the spices and dried fruit when prompted by the machine, or 5 minutes before the mixing finishes.